For in-depth information on Academic Standards, view the College Catalog.

 C. Bachelor of Science in Nursing (BSN) Degree Program:

-Complete at least 33 credits from the BSN upper division curriculum plan at this College.
+Complete at least 33 credits from the BSN upper division curriculum plan at this College (27 credits in Nursing and 6 credits in General Education).

 - RNs are awarded 36 credit hours representing pre-licensure nursing coursework for successful completion of the NCLEX-RN.